kuhlman-labs/terraform-azurerm-landing-zone/README.md

 ```bash
 terraform destroy -auto-approve -var-file=terraform.tfvars -var "subscription_id=$SUBSCRIPTION_ID" -var "tenant_id=$TENANT_ID" -var "client_secret=$CLIENT_SECRET" -var "app_id=$APP_ID" -var "environment=$ENVIRONMENT" -var "storage_account_name=$STORAGE_ACCOUNT_NAME" -var "access_key=$ACCESS_KEY" -var "state_key=$STATE_KEY" -var "shared_services_subscription_id=$SHARED_SERVICES_SUBSCRIPTION_ID";
 ```

-### Lab Deployment

-The solution can be deployed to a lab subscription by creating a [Service Principal](#service-principal) in the lab and setting the `SUBSCRIPTION_ID` environment variable to the ID of the lab you have been provisioned.
-No code changes are necessary to deploy to the lab.

 ### Solution
 * Definition: The top level composition that deploys all resources necessary for a single environment.
 Each solution is composed of one or more Infrastructure Modules.